 The 18th and 19th centuries continued to test the wavering line between beauty and ugliness.
 Caricatures exaggerated features at a time when “ugliness” and “deformity” were defined almost interchangeably.
 The British Parliamentarian William Hay, who was hunchbacked, tried to disentangle “deformity” from its negative partner and argued that his deformed body did not mirror an ugly soul.
 Even as traditional meanings were challenged, freak shows hurled ugliness to new heights, alongside museums of anatomy and world fairs that exhibited human specimens and ethnic displays.

-During World War I, once-beautiful young men were rendered ugly by the ravages of grenades, mustard gas and tanks.
 The First World War blew up inherited notions of ugliness.
 As warfare achieved new levels of mechanization, once-beautiful young men were rendered ugly by the ravages of grenades, mustard gas and tanks.
 Some soldiers such as les Gueules cassées (or “broken faces”) banded together for “our horrible face” to become “a moral educator” that “returned us our dignity.”
 While most died or retreated from view, the visual shock became repackaged as artists and advertisers tried to re-piece a new world order.
 By the 1930s, Nazi Germany supported a nationalized aesthetic to censor the ugly in terms of “degenerate,” correlating artworks and cultural groups alike as targets of persecution and extermination.

 During times of conflict, any threat or enemy can be uglified and thus generalized.
 An individual can get lumped into an “ugly” group by an arbitrary feature—a yellow armband, or a black headscarf—depending on the eye of the beholder.
 While “ugly” can be latched on to virtually anything, the word’s slippery legacy brands bodies, and can suggest more about the observer than the observed.
 As Frank Zappa sang, the “ugliest part of your body” is not your nose or your toes but “your mind.”